Telegram Channel Analytics: Track Performance Like a Pro

 Red flags:

-- Consistent net loss
+- Consistent net loss sustained over multiple weeks

-- Spikes of unsubscribes after specific posts
+- Spikes of unsubscribes shortly after specific posts (content-audience mismatch)

-- Declining retention over time
+- Declining retention trend over time despite posting activity

 Third-Party Analytics Tools